viorel-anghel/alert-component-etcd-is-unhealthy/README.md

   the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster."

 and then the page ends.
 Wait!
 Wait!!
 How?
-How we do that??
+How exactly we do that??
 Well, back to online searches...

 ## Etcd - removing and adding nodes